 - 1 Bluffworks pants – The most functional and stylish travel trousers Simon has found.
 They are lightweight, wrinkle-free, quick-drying, and have hidden zipped pockets, but still look good.
 He has worn them hiking, horse riding and to weddings.

 - 3 T-shirts – His favourite is the Bluffworks Threshold T-Shirt (yes, most of his clothes are made by Bluffworks!).

 - 1 Long sleeve shirt – His Bluffworks shirt is wrinkle-free and quick drying.

 - 1 Icebreaker long sleeve merino wool top – Warm, lightweight, and odour-resistant.

 - 1 Lightweight fleece

 - 1 Mountain Hardwear Ghost Whisperer Hooded Down Jacket – Incredibly light and warm.
 See the review above.

-- 5 Socks (2 thick, 3 thin) – One pair were Smartwool medium hiking socks (see review above).
+- 5 Socks (2 thick, 3 thin) – One pair were the cosy Smartwool Classic Hike Full Cushion Crew socks.